noboxio/tj-python/config/README.md

 13. Install the python libraries required.
     WHEN IT GETS TO THE SOCKET PART INSTALL SOCKET CLIENT NOT SOCKET OR SOMETHING LIKE THAT!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 TODO: FINISH THIS

+  14. you need to have pip install colour for the color name functions